-Investigation established the subscribers to the telephone numbers in the bills of James W. McCord.
+BS ()= Investigation established the subscribers to the telephone numbers in the bills of James W. McCord.
 Interviews were conducted of representatives of the firms or the individuals pertinent to their association and/or knowledge of James Walter McCord, Jr. None of those interviewed stated he had any information concerning the break-in of DNCH.

-A representative of the Bell and Howell Communications Company, Waltham, Massachusetts, furnished copies of all communications between his firm and James W. McCord, President, McCord Associates, Rockville, Maryland.
+Company, Waltham, Massachusetts, furnished copies of all communications between his firm and James W. McCord, President, McCord Associates, Rockville, Maryland.
 The representative indicated that his firm had furnished Mr. McCord with radio transceivers and related accessories purportedly to assist in crowd control at the Republican National Convention.
 According to the representative of the noted firm, this equipment was not designed and not capable of functioning in a "bugging" capacity.